diegomarin.art

 Diego Marín

-Benedikte Wallace | AI Software creator
+Benedikte Wallace

-PhD candidate in the Centre for Interdisciplinary Studies in Rhythm, Time and Motion (RITMO) of the University of Oslo.
-She has done extensive research into AI creativity and is the creator of the AI Dancer for this and other projects.
+She obtained her PhD at the University of Oslo (RITMO Centre).
+She has done extensive research into generative AI for music and dance and is the creator of the AI Dancer for this project.

 6A9 | Audiovisual production